Use the

 Toyonokuni Millennium Heritage Tourism Zone

 Toyonokuni Millennium Heritage Tourism Zone is a place where you can immerse yourself in a completely unknown Japan.
-Comprising eight coastal municipalities in the north of Oita, Kyushu, the area has a pleasant, seaside climate and many facets.
+Comprising eight coastal municipalities in the north of Oita Prefecture, Kyushu, the multi-faceted area has a pleasant, seaside climate.

-Travel from the steep, volcanic terrain of the Kunisaki Peninsula – which is swathed in oak forests, rice paddies and irrigation ponds – to the urban bustle of the famous onsen resort of Beppu – a town with more hot springs than anywhere else in the world.
+Travel from the steep, volcanic terrain of the Kunisaki Peninsula—swathed in oak forests, rice paddies, and irrigation ponds–—to the urban bustle of the famous onsen resort of Beppu, a town with more hot springs than anywhere else in the world.

-The region is home to many ancient religious practices – the most important being the fusion of Buddhism and Shintoism known as shinbutsu shūgō, which was Japan’s only organised religion until the Meiji period (1868-1912).
+The region is home to many ancient religious practices, the most important being the fusion of Buddhism and Shintoism known as shinbutsu shūgō, which was Japan’s only organized religion until the Meiji period (1868-1912).
 The practice of shinbutsu shūgō spread from Usa-Jingu, an important old shrine in the heart of a sacred forest on the Kunisaki Peninsula, and its legacy can still be seen and felt in the local culture and traditions.

 Please Choose Your Language